bnbuckler/program-guides/_privacy/1_fipps.md

 ### ICAM Implementation Considerations

-ICAM implementers should establish accountability measures to ensure that each of the FIPPs is appropriately applied and effectively protect users’ privacy.
+ICAM implementers should establish accountability measures to ensure that each of the FIPPs are appropriately applied and effectively protect users’ privacy.
 Such measures can include ICAM program audits and reviews by agency privacy and security officials.
 Agencies should address accountability for specific requirements, such as the M-07-16 requirement for annual certification of training for employees who handle PII.
 Clear accountability will promote confidence in ICAM programs.

 </div>